Research and Creative Interests

 - Weaver, A. J. (2011).
 The role of actors’ race in White audiences’ selective exposure to movies.
 Journal of Communication, 61, 369-385.

-If you’d like copies of any of the published or under review work above, please contact me at firstname.lastname@example.org.
+If you’d like copies of any of the published work above, please contact me at firstname.lastname@example.org.
 If you are a current or prospective student interested in doing research in one of these areas, feel free to get in touch with me to discuss any of the ongoing projects.